microsoft/botframework/README.md

 [QnA Maker][33] is a cloud-based API service that creates a conversational, question-and-answer layer over your data.
 With QnA Maker, you can build, train and publish a simple question and answer bot based on FAQ URLs, structured documents, product manuals or editorial content in minutes.

 <a name="QnA-whats-new"></a>

-#### What's new
-- Extraction pipeline: Now you can extract hierarchical information from URLs, files and sharepoint
+- **New!
+Extraction pipeline**: Now you can extract hierarchical information from URLs, files and sharepoint
-- Intelligence: Contextual ranking models, active learning suggestions
+- **New!
+Intelligence**: Contextual ranking models, active learning suggestions
-- Conversation: Multi-turn conversations in QnA Maker.
+- **New!
+Conversation**: Multi-turn conversations in QnA Maker.

 [Docs][34]  | [add qnamaker to your bot][35] | use [LUDdown][17] and [QnAMaker][19] command line tools